wlloyduw/SAAF/tutorial/README.md

 	"runtime": 38.94
 }
 ```
-The attributes collect can be customized by changing which functions are called.
+The attributes collected can be customized by changing which functions are called.
 For more detailed descriptions of each variable and the functions that collect them, please see the framework documentation for each language:
 https://github.com/wlloyduw/SAAF/blob/master/python_template

 # <a name="deploy"></a> Deploying Functions

-Each language comes with a publish.sh script in that can be used to simplify the process of deploying functions and remove the need to visit each cloud provider's website.
+Each language comes with a publish.sh script that can be used to automate the process of deploying functions eliminating the need to deploy functions using each cloud provider's website.
 This script is located in the /deploy folder of each language template.
-SAAF's deployment tools allow a function to be written once and then automatically packaged, deployed, and tested on each platform.
+SAAF's deployment tools enable a function to be written once and then automatically packaged, deployed, and tested on each platform.

 Function deployments are defined by the config.json file in the /deploy folder.
 Here is an example config.json file: